HACC2021/AQ-Station/README.md

 ```

 If all goes well, the template application will appear at http://localhost:3000.

-NOTE: The app utilizes a queuing system to put owners in a waitlist.
-To activate the queuing system, sign in with an administrative account in a separate a browser or device and navigate to the waitlist page in the side navigation bar.
-By remaining in the waitlist page, the queue list will continuously operate and assign potential owners with a waitlist number.

 ## Contact Us
 This application was created by Chad Oshiro, Joshua Paino, Kha Bui, Kiran Datwani, Maegan Chow, and Nhan Bui for HACC 2021 competition.